ibmresilient/resilient-community-apps/fn_pa_panorama/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-Contains Functions to get and edit addresses groups, get and create addresses, and get and edit users in a group within Panorama
+Contains Functions to get and edit addresses groups, get and create addresses, and get and edit users in a group within Panorama.

 ---
 ## Requirements